Lei-Tin/Rei-Bot/README.md

 A Discord Bot that is used to play music

 Written in Python, not configured for public usage.
+Currently hosted on Microsoft Azure on selected servers to provide music playing features.

 # Features

-- Play music from YouTube (Supports URL, but not playlist)
+- Play music from YouTube
 - Have a queue of songs
 - Choose to download the songs or stream directly
 - Supports URL from YouTube playlists, enqueues all of them